UnivaCorporation/tortuga/doc/tortuga-6-admin-guide.md

             ls -ld /opt/uge-*

-       Supposing the version that was installed is `8.5.4`, source the UGE environment by running
+        For example, if the installed version is `8.5.4`, source the environment by running:

             . /opt/uge-8.5.4/default/common/settings.sh

         **Hint:** Use the UGE `qhost` command to display list of hosts known to the UGE cluster.

-    1. NFS export the default Grid Engine spool directory
+    5. NFS export the default Grid Engine spool directory

         Install NFS support, if necessary: